 Is Anti Factory Farming Really Pro Environment?

-In the last few years, when people are talking about alternative labeling, I have also heard people say, “but it’s better for the environment” or “it’s more sustainable,” as if the ecological concerns trump the ethical.
+In the last few years, when people are talking about alternative labeling, I have also heard people say, “but it’s better for the environment” or “it’s more sustainable.”
 People believe that a smaller operation or an animal having a little more living space is somehow better for the planet.
-However, this is a case of green-washing–labeling a product to make the consumer believe that it’s better for the environment when in fact there is little or no difference from its conventional counterpart.
+However, this is a case of greenwashing.
+Greenwashing is labeling a product to make the consumer believe that it’s better for the environment when in fact there is little or no difference from its conventional counterpart.
 In fact, some cases of alternative labels are even worse.

-People choose grassfed beef because they believe it has a lighter ecological-hoofprint, but actually, grass-fed animals can produce 50 to 60 percent more greenhouse gas emissions than their grain-eating cousins.
+People choose grass-fed beef because they believe it has a lighter ecological-hoofprint, but actually, grass-fed animals can produce 50 to 60% more greenhouse gas emissions than their grain-eating cousins.
 They can also use more water as their activity level is higher, especially in hot, summer months.

 Free-range or pasture-raised animals are no greener.
-Most free-range situations, especially with poultry, are usually just an open door in a building with thousands of animals to a small, unappealing concrete or muddy patio that no bird would want to venture out.
+Most free-range situations, especially with chickens, are usually just an open door in a building with thousands of animals to a small, unappealing concrete or muddy patio.
 The environmental impact is unchanged.

-However, if there is a transition to a truly pasture-based system, the same amount of animals will now use several more acres of land.
-At any given time, there are 100 million head of cattle and 70 million pigs alive in the US.
-Currently, only about 9 percent of all livestock is pasture raised.
+However, when there is a transition to a truly pasture-based system, the same amount of animals will now use several more acres of land.
+At any given time, there are 100 million cows and 70 million pigs alive in the US.
+Currently, only about 9% of all farmed animals is pasture raised.
 How would we ever have the land to pasture raise them all?
 To give all farmed animals the space they need to have even a semblance of a natural life, we would have to destroy millions more acres of wild areas, forests, prairies, and wetlands to accommodate them.
 There is not enough land on the planet, or even two planets, to free-range all the billions of pigs, sheep, turkeys, ducks, and chickens.
 We would need closer to five planet Earths.
 It simply cannot be done.
 Free-ranging animals for food can never be more than a specialty market for a few elite buyers.

-We must end the commercialization of animal’s bodies, for the health of the planet, our own health and especially for the sake of the animals.
+We must end the commercialization of animal’s bodies, for the health of the planet, our own health, and especially for the sake of the animals.
 When animals are still enduring such misery and sadness and have their lives taken at a fraction of their lifespan, “a little better” isn’t good enough.
-When animal agriculture is causing 51 percent of our human caused greenhouse gas emissions, wasting vital fresh water and polluting what is left.
+When animal agriculture is significantly contributing to greenhouse gas emissions, wasting vital fresh water, and polluting what is left.
 “A little less impact” isn’t good enough.
-No label will ever make it right to exploit, manipulate, and rob animals of their right to live free of human imposed suffering and killing.
+No appeasing label will ever make it right to exploit, harm, and deprive animals of their right to live free from human imposed suffering and killing.
 Let’s make it a lot better and live vegan.